SearchBlox-Software-Inc/SB_core_plugin/README.md

 **"tuneTemplate": “WEB”**
-   -By default tuning template is set to WEB.tuning values of web template We can create custom templates in admin console and providing that template name in **“voiceSearch”: “false”**
+   -By default tuning template is set to WEB.tuning values of web template We can create custom templates in admin console and providing that template name in.
+**“voiceSearch”: “false”**
    -Voice search can be enabled in plugin by making  it to true.
 **"debug":false**
    -Making this to true will display the response in JSON format in UI.
 **"autologout":true**
    -By making autologout to true  ,if the user is inactive on the page more than certain period of time , page will automatically logout and displays login page in UI

 **"voiceSearchAPI":"https://demo.searchblox.com:8443/searchblox/rest/v2/api/speech/text"**
 **"defaultType":"OR"**
    -To meet  search requirements efficiently, we added this feature ‘defaultType’ and value is given as OR so when multiple words are given in a search query, all words will be considered from a document and served in the search page.